Lychee or Litchi chinensis is a fruit with many benefits that are good for health.

 China has been growing lychee for over 2000 years before our era.
 A symbol of joy, lychee was offered as a gift to Emperors.
 In olden days, lychee was already used for its analgesic properties.

-Lychee arrived in Europe during the 18th century and then spread to those countries’ colonies (Madagascar, Reunion), where it is grown until today.
+This exotic fruit arrived in Europe during the 18th century and then spread to those countries’ colonies (Madagascar, Reunion), where it is grown until today.

-Lychee health benefits and therapeutic value for health
+Lychee health benefits and therapeutic value

 Lychee offers a bounty of beneficial properties.